Scrivener07/FO4_Games/Documents/Nexus.md

 | Download on GitHub | https://github.com/Scrivener07/FO4_Games/releases |

 ```
+[size=6]What's New: Version 0.1.2.1[/size]
+[size=3]-A brand new custom card table created by the talented [url=https://www.nexusmods.com/fallout4/users/10204660]Corvalho[/url]﻿.
+This one is much smaller and fits in nearly every home.
+[/size]-Support for Nuka World and Far Harbor locations, currently available as individual plugins.
+-A plethora of bug fixes and optimizations.
+Expand the spoiler section below for details.
+[spoiler]
+Fixed issue with entering game in third person.
+Fixed issue with companions interfering while playing game.
+Fixed issue with perk magazine location conflicting with Sim Settlements: Industrial Revolution.
+New magazine location is in the Boylston Club near the Boston Commons.
+Fixed issue with the "Earnings" calculation.
+Fixed issue with the UI display.
+Fixed issue with scoring hands.
+Fixed camera positioning in game.
+Miscellaneous optimizations and improvements.
+[/spoiler]
 [size=6]Details[/size]
 [size=3]Barstool Games restores gambling related mini-games like those found in Fallout: New Vegas, to the world of Fallout 4.
 Currently, the only minigame added is Blackjack which can be played in a variety of ways.
 However in the future all of the minigames from Fallout: New Vegas as well as others will be added.
 [/size]